 Everyone experiences anxiety a bit differently.
 Some levels of anxiety equate to a diagnosable disorder, but most of the time anxiety is a normal response to a stressful environment, subpar self-care choices, and/or unproductive thinking patterns.

 Feeling nervous, irritable, or like you're "walking on eggshells"

 Having a sense of impending danger, panic or doom that is unexplainable

 Feeling weak and/or tired, even after getting a good night's sleep

 Experiencing gastrointestinal (GI) problems like nausea, cramps, or constipation

-If you are experiencing any of these symptoms, or have been diagnosed with generalized anxiety disorder, post-traumatic stress disorder (PTSD), panic disorder, agoraphobia, social anxiety disorder, separation anxiety, or specific phobias, integrative counseling can help you.
+If you are experiencing any of these symptoms, or have been diagnosed with generalized anxiety disorder, panic disorder, agoraphobia, social anxiety disorder, separation anxiety, or specific phobias, integrative mental health counseling online can help you.

 At Her Time, anxiety is treated with an integrative model that includes identifying symptoms, evaluating for a diagnosable (disorder such as generalized anxiety disorder), and providing referrals to medical providers who can assist in evaluating if the anxiety symptoms have a medical explanation, such as hyperthyroidism, substance misuse, heart disease, or respiratory disorders that mimic symptoms of anxiety.
 If your therapist and medical provider find that your anxiety is stemming from mental health issues, we use a mix of interventions from evidence-based modalities such as cognitive behavioral therapy, dialectical behavior therapy, and exposure therapy to help reduce symptoms.